24 Hr Crisis Line

 Get Support

-If you or someone you know has been impacted by sexual violence please call our 24 hour crisis line at (828) 255-7576.
+If you or someone you know has been impacted by sexual violence or human trafficking, please call our 24 hour crisis line at (828) 255-7576.
 In case of an immediate emergency, dial 9-1-1.

-The trauma you’ve experienced can be overwhelming and confusing, but there is no right or wrong way to react when you are sexually assaulted, and everyone’s healing process is different.
+The trauma you’ve experienced can be overwhelming and confusing, but there is no right or wrong way to react when you are sexually assaulted or impacted by human trafficking, and everyone’s healing process is different.

 1. First, get to a safe place.